epccs/RPUftdi/TwiSlave/README.md

 # TWI/I2C slave

-the bus manager is sat as Host to Local so that an I2C slave mode can be evaluated
+Like Host2Local but add I2C slave that will echo

 ## Overview

-See Host2Local for info on bus setup.
+See Host2Local for bus notes.

 The I2C will echo the bytes, so just send some data and read it back.